Memorable Manitobans: Frank Allen (1874-1965)

 He headed the Physics Department until 1944 and published 300 scientific research papers.
 In 1918, he was a member of the Polish Army in France Relief Commission.
 He received honorary degrees from the University of Manitoba (1924) and University of New Brunswick (1945).
 He was made a Fellow of the Royal Society of Canada (1944) and received the Society’s H. M. Torry Gold Medal for Scientific Research.

-He died at the Winnipeg General Hospital on 19 November 1965.
+He died at the Winnipeg General Hospital on 19 November 1965 and was buried in the Glen Eden Memorial Gardens.
 His papers are at the University of Manitoba Archives and Special Collections.
 He is commemorated by the Allen Building at the Fort Garry campus of the University of Manitoba.

 1911 Canada census, Automated Genealogy.